-Finding a personal injury lawyer for your ICBC claim can be a daunting process.
+Finding a personal injury lawyer for your personal injury or ICBC claim can be a daunting process.
 It is important that you hire the right lawyer for YOU, someone with experience and that you’re comfortable with.
-Let us help you answer the question; how to choose a personal injury lawyer.
+Let us help you answer the question: how to choose a personal injury lawyer?.
 We’ve put together a list of considerations and questions worth asking when you meet with a lawyer.:

 - Does the lawyer have the necessary experience and expertise to handle your claim?